 - More tax efficient: Investors have better control over when they pay capital gains tax

-- Trading transactions: Because they are traded like stocks, investors can place a variety of types of orders (limit orders, stop-loss order, buy on margin) which are not possible with mutual funds.
+- Trading transactions: Because they are traded like stocks, investors can place a variety of types of orders (limit orders, stop-loss orders, buy on margin) which are not possible with mutual funds

 Disadvantages of ETFs